jerry9871/CausalLinkSim/README.md

 ### Nice to get: INERTIA

-- Inertia is emergent properties of the particles and their interactions, and it follows the same rules as the electrostatic force.
+- Inertia is emergent phenomenon from the particles and their interactions, and it follows the same rules as the electrostatic force.
 - The particle speed in relative to other particles is determined only by the causal links.
 The particle has no hidden variable to hold the momentum.
 - Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.